Oregon and Portland Taxes

 Oregon Corporate Taxes and Business Climate

 The Council on State Taxation, which includes multi-state and national corporations, reported in April 2010 that Oregon provided the best “value” to businesses from the taxes they paid during 2009.
 Oregon’s state and local business taxes tied with North Carolina and Delaware for the country’s lowest last year, according to the group.
-The state taxation council based its study on 2009 tax receipts.
-The “value” is based on Federal Reserve Bank of Chicago economists’ calculations as to how much state money goes for education and other services.
-Such measures determine how much state spending benefits businesses.
+The council based its study on 2009 tax receipts.
+The “value” is based on Federal Reserve Bank of Chicago economists’ calculations as to how much state money goes to education and other services.
+Such measures determine how the state spending benefits businesses.

-Measure 67/HB 3405 Oregon voters bucked decades of anti-tax and anti-Salem sentiment in late January, 2010, raising taxes on corporations (along with the wealthy via Measure 66).
+Oregon voters bucked decades of anti-tax and anti-Salem sentiment in late January 2010, raising taxes on corporations (along with the wealthy via Measure 66).
 The tax measures passed easily by 53.5 percent to 46.5 percent ratio.
 Measure 67 sets higher minimum taxes on corporations and increases the tax rate on upper-level profits.
 The measure directly challenges HB 3405 which was signed by the governor in 2009.
 Business groups obtained sufficient signatures to put the measure on a special ballot so Oregon voters would decide the fate of HB 3405.
-It changes the 78-year-old $10 corporate minimum tax to a sliding scale starting at $150 in taxes and based on sales.
+It changed the 78-year-old $10 corporate minimum tax to a sliding scale starting at $150 in taxes and based on sales.

 Business groups opposed Measure 67 but they were outspent by unions for teachers and public employees − they outspent business groups by two million dollars.